Bitcoin Ecosystem: Dark Horse Keeps Galloping

 They’re temporary off-chain ledgers (not standalone blockchains) between two parties, cutting BTC transaction costs by only recording final balances on the Bitcoin network.

-Rollups are also separate blockchains, but unlike sidechains, they don’t have their own consensus mechanism and instead rely on the main chain’s security.
-They process transactions within their own chain, compress the data, and periodically anchor cryptographic proofs to Bitcoin.
+Rollups are also separate chains, but unlike sidechains, they don’t have their own consensus mechanism and instead rely on the main chain’s security.
+They process transactions within their chain, compress the data, and periodically anchor cryptographic proofs to Bitcoin.
 Like other Layer 2 solutions, rollups boost the scalability and speed of the mainnet.

 Rollups are the latest Layer 2 tech Bitcoin has gained.
-With developers eager to build best implementation of ‘Bitcoin on EVM,’ many rollup layers have already entered the space.
+With developers eager to build the best implementation of ‘Bitcoin on EVM,’ many rollup layers have already entered the space.

 This reflects both the strong belief that Bitcoin should play a role in DeFi and the genuine demand for Bitcoin by institutions and big investors as a hedge asset that should also be able to generate passive yield, instead of just sitting idle.

-Just like on Ethereum, rollup tech on Bitcoin can come in several forms:
+Just like on Ethereum, roll-up tech on Bitcoin can come in several forms:

 BitVM2 and Official Bridge Touted By Creators